-For example, during Illuminate, Sarah Spoja, CFO at Tipalti, discussed how in her career she did not start as a CPA but as a management consultant with a mathematics background.
+For example, CFO, Sarah Spoja, discussed how in her career she did not start as a CPA but as a management consultant with a mathematics background.
 Her experience had minimal female presence.
 When Spoja worked at an investment firm, there was a small percentage of women in the office.
 As the youngest and only female at her roundtable, she made a conscious effort to be proactive, not reactive.
 Her advice for her mentees and peers is to see the minority statistic as an opportunity, not a weakness.

 Technology is Leveraging Mentorships

 Millennial female leaders are moving quickly through the ranks due to technology.
 Digital natives grew up with technology, and they’re using it to their advantage.

 Technology is an effective strategy to elevate your role—bringing software expertise to your finance team makes you stand out in your organization.
 Technology is the future of the CFO role and the finance industry, and this outlet enables women to stake a claim towards more visibility within their companies.

 Plus, the windfall of the pandemic swept the world into a more virtual landscape, allowing young professionals to join spaces and communities for networking, mentorship, sponsorship, education, and coaching.
 These virtual groups, such as Slack channels and LinkedIn groups, have infinite collaborative opportunities for women.

 Mentors, Coaches, and Sponsors…What’s the Difference?

 Mentorships come in different shapes and sizes—aspiring leaders can create a group of mentors, coaches, and sponsors within their company and align with interests outside of their careers.